josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p2.md

 Open up the [Contribution Guidelines](https://jekyllrb.com/docs/contributing/) and work through the video with us!
 The Jekyll docs talk about the various scripts we used [here](https://jekyllrb.com/docs/contributing/#running-tests-locally)

+_video coming soon_

+Drop your email address here to get notified when it's ready:

+<script async data-uid="518bab5f60" src="https://josh-thompson.ck.page/518bab5f60/index.js"></script>

+## Video Timestamps

+_coming soon_

-## Running tests per the docs
+## Running scripts per the contribution guidelines

-The Jekyll project specifies running a certain script (`script/boostrap`) to kick off all the tests.
+The Jekyll [Contribution Guidelines](https://jekyllrb.com/docs/contributing/) specifies running a certain script (`script/boostrap`) to kick off all the tests.

 This means there's a directory of scripts (appropriately lableled `script`, which presumably has many scripts, but we care about only one of them. `boostrap`)